tilt-dev/tilt/docs/_build/html/_sources/tutorial.md.txt

 k8s_resource('frontend', port_forwards='9000')
 ```

+(Note that the first parameter of `k8s_resource` must match the name of an image that was built.
+If you'd like to name it something else you can use the [`image` parameter](api.html#api.k8s_resource) to manually specify an image to group by)

 You can also use `k8s_resource` to change the resource grouping, or forward multiple ports.
 Cf. the [Resources](tiltfile_concepts.html#resources) section of `Tiltfile Concepts`.

 ## Congrats